spatie/laravel-feed/README.md

             'title' => 'All newsitems on mysite.com',

             /*
+             * The format of the feed.
+Acceptable values are 'rss', 'atom', or 'json'.
+             */
+            'format' => 'atom',

+            /*
              * Custom view for the items.
              *
              * Defaults to feed::feed if not present.